OMERS: Recent and current operations

 In March 2017, OMERS acquired a stake in Kemble, the UK holding company of Thames Water.
 The deeply-indebted water business became embroiled in a financial crisis from 2023, and in May 2024, OMERS, then Thames' biggest shareholder, issued a "full write-down" of its 31.7% stake in Kemble, signaling the shares were now worth nothing.

 In November 2023, OMERS announced the acquisition of a 5% indirect stake in Maple Leaf Sports & Entertainment (MLSE), the parent company of the Toronto Maple Leafs and the Toronto Raptors, for $400 million.
 The stake was purchased through a 20% direct investment in Kilmer Sports Inc (KSI), which is owned by MLSE Chairman Larry Tanenbaum.
 After the transaction, Tanenbaum will continue as chairman, holding an 80% stake in KSI, while OMERS will function purely as a financial investor without involvement in the operational decisions of MLSE or its teams.

-25% of OMERS' investments are in Canada.
+As of 2023, 25% of OMERS' investments are in Canada.
 Its largest investment is in Bruce Power.

 The retail real estate portfolio includes Kingsway Mall and Southcentre Mall in Alberta; Hillcrest Mall, Scarborough Town Centre, Square One Shopping Centre, Upper Canada Mall, and Yorkdale Shopping Centre in Ontario.
 OMERS has over 6,000 residential rental units in Vancouver, the Greater Toronto Area, and Montreal; 15 million square feet of office space in Vancouver, Toronto and Calgary; and, is invested in hotels across Canada.

 In July 2024, Bloomberg News reported some Canadian pension funds were moving away from commercial real estate following recent challenges.
 Although OMERS was one of the funds that reported a loss in this portfolio, the CEO of OMERS, Blake Hutcheson, announced they would continue with their strategy.

 OMERS began investing in electric vehicle battery developer and manufacturer, Northvolt, in 2021.
 A loss on its almost $450 million investment after Northvolt's bankruptcy, was reported by the Globe and Mail in November 2024.

+Financial position

+As of the end of 2025, OMERS had $145.5 billion in net assets available for benefits, against pension obligations of $149.5 billion, and a deficit of $6.1 billion before voluntary contributions.
+The pension regularly uses a 5-year smoothed average as to how well it can fulfil its pension obligations, and as of 2025, its 5-year smoothed funded ratio is 99%, representing a near-full ability to meet pension obligations if liquidated.

+OMERS serves over 1,000 participating employers and more than 650,000 active, deferred and retired employees.